gbmhunter/blog/content/pcb-design/how-to-calculate-maximum-track-current/index.md

 ### That's Hard Work, Can It Be Any Easier?

-Glad you asked! mbedded.ninja has developed a desktop application called [NinjaCalc](http://gbmhunter.github.io/NinjaCalc/), which includes IPC-2221A and IPC-2152 track current calculators (remember, use IPC-2152 wherever possible!).
+Glad you asked!
+NinjaCalc includes IPC-2221A and IPC-2152 track current calculators (remember, use IPC-2152 wherever possible!).

-You can get to the IPC-2221A calculator directly by going to [http://ninja-calc.mbedded.ninja/calc/track-current-ipc-2221a-calculator](http://ninja-calc.mbedded.ninja/calc/track-current-ipc-2221a-calculator).
+You can get to the IPC-2221A calculator directly by going to https://ninjacalc.mbedded.ninja/calculators/electronics/pcb-design/track-current-ipc2221a.

-You can get to the IPC-2152 calculator directly by going to [http://ninja-calc.mbedded.ninja/calc/track-current-ipc-2152-calculator](http://ninja-calc.mbedded.ninja/calc/track-current-ipc-2152-calculator).
+You can get to the IPC-2152 calculator directly by going to https://ninjacalc.mbedded.ninja/calculators/electronics/pcb-design/track-current-ipc2152.

 ## External Resources